hcorrada/networks-across-scales/jekyll-site/homeworks/homework_1.md

 plot(skew)
 {% endhighlight %}

-**Question 2** Does this skew diagram look like the ones you've seen so far in book and discussion?
+**Question 2 (10 pts)** Does this skew diagram look like the ones you've seen so far in book and discussion?
 What do you think may account for any differences?
 Where do you think is the replication origin for *Campylobacter jejuni*?

+Save your skew diagram `pdf` and include in your submission (see below).

+## DnaA boxes ##

+Use your code to find frequent words with mismatches (at most d=2 mismatches) and reverse complements to find candidate DnaA binding sequences in the oriC candidate region you found above.

+**Question 3 (10 pts)** Construct a table that shows for each k=3,4,5,6,7,8,9: (a) the number of distinct frequent words, and (b) the number of times each frequent word occurs in the genomic region.

+**Question 4 (5 pts)** Based on your result, write down a candidate DnaA sequence you would provide to a biologist to test.
+Explain why you chose this particular candidate sequence.

 ## How to submit ##

-Prepare a one page `pdf` document answering the two questions above, and including the skew diagram for *Campylobacter jejuni*.
-Include a listing of any additional code (besides your solutions to the Rosalind exercises) used for this part of the homework.
+Prepare a writeup answering the four questions above and save as `pdf`.
+Submit any additional code (besides your solutions to the Rosalind exercises) used for this part of the homework.

-Print out and handin before class on **Monday Sept.
-22**.
+Submit to ELMS by Tuesday 9/22 9:00pm.